Nice to meet you.

 From cooking tutorials to eLearning courses, instructional videos are a growing source of engaging content that more and more businesses are offering to their customers.

-Consider what your marketing team can do with a video that quickly explains your company’s product or services with an easily digestible video.
-Or how your HR department can use employee training videos to seamlessly onboard new members of your team.
+If you're looking to enhance your business operations, learning how to make instructional videos with video editing software can greatly benefit you.
+Consider what your marketing team can do with a video that quickly explains your company’s product or services with easily digestible video content.
+Or how your human resources (HR) department can use employee training videos to seamlessly onboard new members of your team.

-With four times as many consumers saying that they would prefer to watch a video about a product than read about it, now is the time for your business to jump on the instructional video trend.
+With more consumers saying that they would prefer to watch a video about a product than read about it, now is the time for your business to jump on the instructional video trend.
+But, before we dive into the steps and video-making process, let's take a look at all the different types of instructional videos you can produce.

 Once you decide that an instructional video is something your team is interested in creating, it’s time to choose the type of video that you’re looking to create.